rvounik/frontend2/README.md

 - Fully component based (master-slave pattern)

 Performance
-- Very fast delivery using Gzipped assets and lazy loading
+- Much faster delivery using Gzipped assets and lazy loading
 - Much faster building of assets (and no more syncing issues?)

 Integration